jimniels/blog/src/client/posts/2021-02-23-incomplete-designs.md

 Nonetheless, as an individual, I find value in articulating your vision and not solely keeping it in your head in order to move fast.
 The process of articulating details can uncover invalid assumptions.
 It happens to me a lot.
 For example, I think I know how something will break down to mobile, but when I start engineering it in the browser I discover it’s not as simple as I supposed.
 This necessitates jumping back into a design tool like Sketch or Figma to work through the details before going back to the browser.

 When doing design engineering work yourself, moving with a vision in mind is fun because you know your intentions and can move quickly with things unsaid.
-I find myself working like that a lot and seeing Chris do the same thing made me feel less like a weirdo for it.
+I find myself working like that a lot and seeing Chris do the same thing made me feel less like a weirdo for building production software off incomplete mocks.